Hosted by Jonathan Wojcik

 Birthchild - By Anonymous - "It's a clip of childbirth.
 But there is no sound or anything.
 The picture quality is pretty bad."

-Black Flies - By John Vallone - "Always the black fly no matter where you go"
+Black Flies - By Irene Vallone - "Always the black fly no matter where you go"

 The Boxes: Somewhere Over the Rainbow - By Samuel Miller - "The rusty metal and rotten wood construct drones out a song in a faint and raspy voice"